Neeta90/Global_Warming_Analysis/README.md

 # Global_Warming_Analysis

+This repository contains the analysis and visualizations created in Tableau.

 The Earth is in a constant state of climate change.
 Earth has experienced many cycles of global warming and cooling.
 The warm and cold periods can last from thousands to millions of years.